renlon/kuibu/content/Blogs/A2A vs MCP: Understanding Google's New Agent-to-Agent Protocol.md

 ## What Problems Does A2A Solve?

-A2A addresses several critical challenges in building effective agent systems:
+A2A addresses several critical challenges in building effective agent systems ([A2A git repo](https://github.com/google/A2A)):

 ### 1. Agent Discovery and Selection